leviizu/Data-Modeling-ELT-project-S3-Snowpipe-SQS-Snowflake-dbt-Tableau-/README.md

 Welcome to my dbt project!

+The idea of the project is to demonstrate my ability to work on ELT projects on an end to end capacity; From extraction through modelling to visualisation

 #### User
 AWS user with programmatic access is created with attached AWS S3 full access policy